carsonSgit/Lost-Soul/README.md

-# LostSoul
+# Lost Soul

-In the JavaScript game LostSoul, you play as a brave protagonist clearing out monsters from a dark cave to protect nearby villagers.
+In the JavaScript game Lost Soul, you play as a brave protagonist clearing out monsters from a dark cave to protect nearby villagers.
 Armed with nothing but a sword, navigate treacherous terrain, defeat foes, and face the ultimate challenge—the Fire Demon, in a climactic battle for the realm's peace.
-LostSoul invites players to become the hero villagers need in the player's adventure.
+Lost Soul invites players to become the hero villagers need in the player's adventure.

 ## Credits